 Whipps Cross Corridor: Linking Lea Bridge Road to Leytonstone

-Whipps Cross Road plays an important role in our borough’s transport network, linking Lea Bridge Road and Wood Street with Leytonstone, and providing access to key locations like Whipps Cross University Hospital and Hollow Ponds in Epping Forest.
+Whipps Cross Road plays an important role in our borough’s transport network, linking Lea Bridge Road and Wood Street with Leytonstone and Redbridge, and providing access to key locations like Whipps Cross University Hospital and Hollow Ponds in Epping Forest.
+We want to make sure that Whipps Cross Road is safe and works well for all road users, particularly those using active and sustainable modes of travel.
+This will help improve access to key amenities such as Epping Forest and will support the future redevelopment of Whipps Cross Hospital.

 Proposals